 Jackson -- the former director of the National Center for Environmental Health at the Centers for Disease Control -- recently hosted a four-part PBS series on the topic.
 Titled Designing Healthy Communities, the series examined the connection between community design and such growing public health problems as obesity, diabetes, heart disease, asthma and more.
 According to Dr. Jackson, in fact, many of America’s current health crises can be traced to poor community planning of the mid-20th century.

 So what constitutes bad community design?
-Some of the common characteristics, Jackson contends, include:
+Some of the common characteristics, Jackson contends, include: limited walking space, lack of sidewalks, lack of access to parks, little or no access to the natural environment, pollution, limited opportunities for community socialization.

 In contrast, many of the attributes identified in the series as contributing to residents’ health and well being are hallmarks of master-planned communities, including: